-Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine is sportin’.
-With a motor and running surface beyond its price point, the Sole F63 is a bargain hunter’s dream.
-It also comes with a few extras you wouldn’t expect at this price.
+Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine’s sportin’.

 The Sole F63 Treadmill

-The Sole brand has earned an impressive reputation in the home and light-commercial fitness world.
-Sole products are known for being constructed out of high-grade materials and they’re usually backed by generous warranties.
+Their products are known for being constructed out of high-grade materials, performing well, and being backed by awesome warranties.

 - 3.0 CHP motor

-- Spacious, 20″ x 60″ running surface
+- 20″ x 60″ running surface

 - 325 lb weight capacity

 - Chest strap heart rate monitor compatible